This paper is a draft, please do not reproduce without authorization.

 5- Recovery from addiction

 A specific definition of what is meant by recovery is important before proceeding further.
 Two very different definitions seem to prevail and cause much misunderstanding between those who use them.
-For some, recovery is the elimination of a specific dependence.
-For example, an alcoholic who becomes alcohol abstinent is, under that definition, a "recovered alcoholic".
-For others, recovery is the acquisition of a dependence-free lifestyle.
-The implications of choosing one definition or another are considerable and it would be futile to compare the success of therapies aiming at breaking a specific dependence with that of therapies aiming at addressing the root problem of anxiety management.
-Under the second definition, a "dry alcoholic" is the name given to a person who only abstains from alcohol without changing other behaviours except maybe for a compensatory increase of other compulsions, whereas a "recovering alcoholic" is the name given to someone who has not only stopped using alcohol but has also undertaken to recover his wholeness.
-Along those lines, a senior chemical dependency counsellor addressing a forum of alcohologists at the 1991 Summer School of Alcohol Studies of Rutgers University admonished bluntly her audience in the following terms: "If you are a recovering alcoholic and are addicted to nicotine, I regret to tell you that your recovery is a fraud!"
+For some, recovery is the elimination of the specific substance or behaviour around which a dependency took shape.
+For example, an alcoholic who becomes alcohol abstinent is, according to that definition, a "recovered alcoholic".
+For others, recovery is the acquisition of a dependence-free lifestyle allowing a former dependant individual to develop his full human potential.
+The implications of choosing one definition or another are considerable and it would be futile to compare the success of therapies aiming at breaking a specific dependence with that of therapies aiming at addressing the root problem of anxiety management and fostering the human potential.
+Under the second definition, a "dry alcoholic" is the name given to a person who abstains from consuming alcohol without changing other behaviours although, in many cases, a compensatory increase of other compulsions is observed, whereas a "recovering alcoholic" is someone who has not only stopped using alcohol but has also undertaken to recover his wholeness.
+Along those lines, a senior chemical dependency counsellor addressing a forum of alcohologists at the 1991 Summer School of Alcohol Studies of Rutgers University admonished bluntly her audience in the following terms: "If you are a recovering alcoholic and are addicted to nicotine, I am sorry, but your recovery is a fraud!"
 Had she not added, in the same tirade, hopefully tongue-in-cheek, "you'd better be codependent on the God of your understanding, or you are in trouble", her point would have been crystal clear.

-Recovery is defined in this presentation as a movement towards non-dependent and mutually enhancing relationships between a recovering person and external or internal "objects", i.e. with oneself, with others and with the entire universe.
+Recovery is defined in this presentation as a movement towards non-dependent and mutually enhancing relationships between the recovering person and external or internal "objects", i.e. with oneself, with others and with the entire universe.
 It is a recovery of personal integrity, the end of personal fragmentation and of denial.
-It is a movement towards conditions that are favourable to personal growth.
-Under this definition, abstinence from alcohol for an alcoholic can be called recovery only if is accompanied by a resumption of personal growth rather than replacement of alcohol by other forms of anesthesia, but the decision to call oneself "recovering" belongs to each individual.
-Recovery, in the context of this discussion, is a weaning of anesthetics and a learning of life-skills.
-It cannot be dissociated from the healing of psychological wounds from the past and it is the severity of these wounds which dictates the intensity of the therapeutic support needed to clear the backlog of suppressed pain.
+It is a movement towards attitudes that foster personal growth.
+Under this definition, abstinence from alcohol for an alcoholic can be called recovery only if is accompanied by a resumption of personal growth rather than by the replacement of alcohol by other forms of anaesthesia.
+Ultimately, the decision to call oneself "recovering" belongs to each individual.
+Recovery, in the context of this discussion, is a weaning of anaesthetics and a learning of life-skills.
+It cannot be dissociated from the healing of psychological wounds from the past.
+The severity of these wounds dictates the intensity of the therapeutic support needed to clear the backlog of suppressed pain.
 Some addictions have a clear pharmacological component due to the particular chemical response of a person to a substance.
-Some others appear to depend on a more subtle gratification obtained by the addict for which science may some day find also a chemical explanation.
+Some others appear to depend on a more subtle gratification for which science may some day find also a chemical explanation.
 In all cases, recovery is the road to freedom.

 Four key elements can describe the environment where recovery is possible: identification, education, support and acceptance.